AKROGIS/AnimalMovement/Documentation/Readme.md

 well as how they relate to each other ([link](./Data%20Dependencies.md)).
 It also describes the various stored procedures, triggers, functions and external applications and how they impact the state of the database.
-This document is quite long, but it is neither complete not up to date.
+This document is quite long, but it is neither complete nor up to date.
 Nevertheless, it has a lot of very useful information on how the database works.
-.

 ## `Database Export Instructions`